-Test Your Site in China
+AppInChina | Test Your Site in China

 Many of the world’s websites are blocked behind the “Great Firewall of China”.
 Is your website available to Chinese users?
-Enter your URL to test your site’s availability in Mainland China and find out.
+Click below to test your site’s availability in Mainland China and find out.

 Although there is no published list of sites and services blocked in China, internet traffic can be blocked based on DNS, IP address, URL keywords, and actual site content.
 Some of this is maintained in blacklists, while real-time content monitoring is also employed, both automated and manual.
 Based on China laws, any suspected illegal content entering the country from abroad is kept from users via connection resets and black-hole loops.